Changes in uric acid and electrolyte level in hypertensive patients attending a rural tertiary hospital in Okada Edo State

 Serum uric acid will be estimated using the enzyme method.

 Principle: the LX20 uses a timed endpoint method to measure the concentration of uric acid in serum, plasma, or urine.
 Uric acid is oxidized by uricase to produce allantoin and hydrogen peroxide.
-The hydrogen peroxide reacts with 4-amino antipyrine (4-AAP) and 3.5-dichloro-2-hydroxybenzene sulfonate (DCHBS) in a reaction catalyzed by peroxidase to produce a colored product.
+The hydrogen peroxide reacts with 4-amino antipyrin (4-AAP) and 3.5-dichloro-2-hydroxybenzene sulfonate (DCHBS) in a reaction catalyzed by peroxidase to produce a colored product.
 The system monitors the change in absorbance at 520 nm at a fixed time interval.
 The change in absorbance is directly proportional to the concentration of uric acid in the sample.

 Statistical analysis